**Alt text:** A person wearing a plain white T-shirt standing against a blurred background with several potted plants.

 Can Caffeine Rattle Your Tattoo’s Serenity Like an Espresso Shot in Milan?

-Why Caffeine Can Be difficult:
+Why Caffeine Can Be Problematic:

 • Dehydration – Caffeine is a diuretic, which can dry out your skin.